honestbleeps/BabelExt/README.md

 - You're good to go!
 If you just want to try out the BabelExt kitchen sink demo, navigate to [http://babelext.com/demo/](http://babelext.com/demo/)

 - Further Safari development information can be found at [https://developer.apple.com/library/safari/#documentation/Tools/Conceptual/SafariExtensionGuide/Introduction/Introduction.html](https://developer.apple.com/library/safari/#documentation/Tools/Conceptual/SafariExtensionGuide/Introduction/Introduction.html)

+## Releasing packages ##

+You need to release the first version of your extension by hand, because each site has slightly different requirements for their extensions.

+After the initial release, fill in local_settings.json and run `bin/build.js` with the "release" command to release and update metadata.